 Farming is a tough business.
 The markets continuously change and if you do not keep up, your farm could be terminal.
 Year in and year out, the best farmers continually separate themselves from their peers by having above average yields, high quality crops or livestock, seek to do things in an environmentally responsible way, and ultimately achieve above average profitability in their farming operation.

 I have asked many farmers, what is their secret?
 How do they always seem to hit it right?
 The answers varied between farmers, but there seems to be a common theme or thread between the top and the rest.
-The reasons below are not in any particular order but can be adapted by any farmer that is open to improvement.
+Aside from asking advice to some business experts such as Andrew Defrancesco, the reasons below are not in any particular order but can be adapted by any farmer that is open to improvement.

 Reason No. 1

 Farmers that do well have a plan that is written down, and as my mother used to tell me, “Have a plan and stick to it!”
 They take the time to thoughtfully look over the plan on a regular basis.
 Many have great intentions when formulating a plan, but then fail to follow up and make any necessary adjustments due to changes that might have occurred.

 It can be difficult to stay on task and look at the long-term strategy without getting sidetracked.
 Remember, it’s a marathon, not a sprint.
 To put this into words, keep your eye on the prize and stay focused!

 Farmers that consistently make money know their numbers.
 They know their costs for labor (including their own), machinery, land, inputs, planting and harvesting costs, and usually market above their cost of production.
 Even in years of disaster or rising cost that result in a farm loss, profitable farms use the income tax tools available to help spread the losses over several years.